Skip to main content

 How to turn off the check engine light

 Your vehicle is not likely to pass a state safety inspection with the check engine light on.
 This can be a good motivator for dealing with the problem.
 Ultimately, the engine and the emission control system are so interlinked that the health of the emission control system is a good indication of the general health of the car's engine.
-And having the issue resolved by a mechanic is the best way to make your check engine light disappear.
+Having the issue resolved by a mechanic is the best way to make your check engine light disappear

-Still, some people might want to turn off the light temporarily, for a number of reasons.
-Most code readers will allow you to turn off or reset the check engine light.
-But this action alone does not actually address the underlying problem.
-In many cases, you're only delaying the inevitable and the light will simply come back on later.
+Still, some people might want to turn off the light temporarily for a number of reasons.
+Most code readers will allow you to turn off or reset the check engine light, which can be handy for DIYers who want to see if they’ve successfully repaired their cars.
+But unless you’ve read the code, deciphered its cause, and replaced or cleaned the relevant parts, this action alone does not actually address the problem.
+In many cases, you're only delaying the inevitable, and the light will come back on later.

 Brief history of the check engine light